-If you need to park for some reason, please do so in the designated parking spaces and not in the flow of traffic.
+If you need to leave your vehicle for any reason, please do so in the designated parking spaces and not in the flow of traffic.
 Be considerate of those behind you and move out as quickly as possible.
 Please do not leave your car unattended or use your cell phone in the traffic lanes.
 A speed limit of 10 mph will be in effect for all vehicles on campus at all times.